cliffano/bagofholding/README.md

 Bag Of Holding is an uncursed bag of various Node.js utility functions.

-This is an extract of the reusable parts from various Node.js modules I've written.
+It is an extract of the reusable parts from various Node.js modules I've written.
 It contains convenient utilities for command-line tools, unit test mock functions, and data manipulation.

 Mostly for internal use.